 3rd Staycation Idea: Recruit Someone To Go With You on Your Local Adventure

-A big part of travelling for many of us is sharing experiences with someone else.
+A big part of traveling for many of us is sharing experiences with someone else.
 Additionally, you’ll get the joy of seeing things from another person’s perspective.

 While it can be difficult to convince someone to go with you on a longer, more expensive vacation, it’s fortunately much easier to recruit someone for your local adventures.

-Recruit a friend, family member, partner, neighbour, or colleague and plan an outing for each other.
+Recruit a friend, family member, partner, neighbor, or colleague and plan an outing for each other.
 This could range from several hours to a few days.
-It’s your.choice.
+It’s your choice.

 The important thing is that you each take a turn in planning a local adventure.

 Keep it a secret from each other.
-The surprise element is a big part of feeling like you’re travelling farther than you are.
+The surprise element is a big part of feeling like you’re traveling farther than you are.

 Your staycation idea can be as simple as visiting a museum, exploring a new park, trying out a new activity, checking out a new cafe, going to a poetry reading, or seeing a foreign film.
 Whatever will make you feel like you’re on vacation.

 Or you could each choose a national park to visit.
-Or historic site.
+Or a historic site.

 The choice of your local adventure is up to you.
 But you should choose something that interests you.
 Try to include a novelty factor in it.
 Either an activity that neither of you has tried before or a place that neither of you has visited before.